 Marangu Route, also called “Coca-Cola Route”, is one of the most famous and popular routes top the top of Kilimanjaro.

 Marangu Route is considered to be one of the easiest routes to walk, as one moves a lot on well-developed paths.
 In contrast to other routes, it is the only route with accommodation in huts.
-You can choose between a shorter (5 days) and longer (6 days) ascent.
-You will spend a total of 7 or 8 days in Tanzania, respectively.
+You can choose between.
+You will spend a total of 8 days in Tanzania, respectively.